aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

 }
 ```

-## Test the Connection
+## Testing the connection
-Let's verify if we can access the Kafka cluster from a Pod using the authentication data from the `kafka-auth` Secret.
-We will be using [kafkacat](https://github.com/edenhill/kafkacat) for our examples.
+You can verify your access to the Kafka cluster from a pod using the authentication data from the `kafka-auth` secret.
+[kafkacat](https://github.com/edenhill/kafkacat) is used for our examples below.

-Create a file named `kafka-test-connection.yaml` and add the following content:
+1. Create a file named `kafka-test-connection.yaml`, and add the following content:
 ```yaml
 apiVersion: v1
 kind: Pod